 b) that Report ITU-R M.2442 provides technical and operational characteristics and the spectrum usage of current and planned Railway radiocommunication Systems between Train and Trackside (RSTT) as well as countries’ specific frequency bands used for RSTT;

-c) that Recommendation ITU-R SM.1896 contains Frequency ranges for global or regional harmonization of short-range devices,
+c) that Recommendation ITU-R SM.1896 contains Frequency ranges for global or regional harmonization of short-range devices, [Editor’s Note: USA – what is the relevance of SM.1896 here?]

 d) that the provisions of RR Nos.
 1.59 and 4.10 do not apply for railway radiocommunication systems,